2DGD-F0TH/2DGD_F0TH/chapters/006_Advanced_Topics/001_Design_Patterns/004_Behavioural.md

 In some situations it may be necessary to select a single algorithm to use, from a family of algorithms, and that decision must happen at runtime.

-In this case, the *strategy pattern* (also knowns as the "policy pattern"), allows the code to receive runtime instructions over what algorithm to execute.
+In this case, the *strategy pattern* (also known as the "policy pattern"), allows the code to receive runtime instructions over what algorithm to execute.
 This allows for the algorithm to vary independently from the client that makes use of such algorithm.

 ![The UML diagram of the strategy pattern](./images/design_patterns/strategy.svg){width=60%}